What Can You Do With a Doctorate in Nursing?

 With a doctorate in nursing, you unlock countless career options.
 Depending on your passion, here’s a quick overview of what you can go after.

-• Research: You can conduct clinical or health system research, working to improve patient outcomes and healthcare practices.
+- Research: You can conduct academic or clinical research, working to improve patient outcomes and healthcare practices.

 What Is a Doctorate in Nursing?